thinkshout/thinkshout/blog/_posts/2018-08-08-user-research.md

 ![Ain't got time](/assets/images/blog/aint-got-time.gif)
 {:.center}

 It’s ok!
 We’re here to help.
 Are there 5 people you can spend 10 minutes with?
 Start small, and know that some insight is better than none.
 We would also love to partner with you to complete this work if you’re after more than you can handle.
-ThinkShout has done projects that are exclusively strategy and research-based, having nothing to do with the implementation of technology.
-We have a team of strategists who know how to get to the heart of what users really want and as an objective third party, can make the case to your team for your organization’s direction.
+ThinkShout has experience working with a variety of nonprofit organizations on strategy and user-research projects.
+Our team knows how to get to the heart of what users really want, and as an objective third party, we can help guide you.
 Contact us if you’d like to know more!